MKrbm/FullTimeSeries/README.md

-This is implementation of anomaly detection algorithms for multivariant time-series dataset.
+This is implementation of anomaly detection algorithms for multivariate time-series dataset.